wbhu/IMUforUAV/README.md

 Based on our quadrotor aircraft's control system and Pixhawk project, we design a control system for flying skateboard.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/OMiPqYcYU0A/0.jpg)](https://www.youtube.com/embed/OMiPqYcYU0A "Play")

+## Credits

+- Tong Yuanyang: This code is based on his code.
+- Yu Xinglin: The schematic diagram was made by him.
+- Huang Feifei: He is our perfect UAV flyer.
+- Hao Xingxing: The video is made by him.